A Logic Programming Approach to Activity Recognition: Abstract

 \section{Abstract}

-We present a system for recognising human behaviour given a symbolic representation of surveillance videos.
-The input of our system is a set of time-stamped short-term behaviours, that is, behaviours taking place in a short period of time --- walking, running, standing still, etc --- detected on video frames.
-The output of our system is a set of recognised long-term behaviours --- fighting, leaving an object, collapsing, etc --- which are pre-defined temporal combinations of short-term behaviours.
-We develop a logic programming implementation of the Event Calculus to express the constraints on the short-term behaviours that, if satisfied, lead to the recognition of a long-term behaviour.
-We present experimental results concerning videos with several humans and objects, temporally overlapping and repetitive behaviours.
-Moreover, we show that our approach, which is not restricted to video surveillance, is better suited to a class of recognition applications than state-of-the-art recognition systems.
+We have been developing a system for recognising human activity given a symbolic representation of video content.
+The input of our system is a set of time-stamped short-term activities detected on video frames.
+The output of our system is a set of recognised long-term activities, which are pre-defined temporal combinations of short-term activities.
+The constraints on the short-term activities that, if satisfied, lead to the recognition of a long-term activity, are expressed using a dialect of the Event Calculus.
+We illustrate the expressiveness of the dialect by showing the representation of several typical complex activities.
+Furthermore, we present a detailed evaluation of the system through experimentation on a benchmark dataset of surveillance videos.